Studies connect socializing with quality of life

 1. Improved mental health

 Symptoms of depression and memory problems affect many seniors.
-In fact, approximately seven million people over the age of 65 experience symptoms of depression, and it is estimated that dementia touches one in seven Americans over the age of 71.
+In fact, more than two million of the 34 million Americans age 65 and older suffer from some form of depression, and it is estimated that dementia touches one in seven Americans over the age of 71.
 Having consistent human contact and interaction can reduce both, recent studies revealed.

 One such study, appearing in the Annals of Family Medicine, gathered 193 seniors with depressive symptoms and provided either individualized physical activity or social visits for six consecutive months.
 Researchers concluded that: “Social contact may be as effective as physical activity in improving mood and quality of life” and “social participation and social support networks are paramount to long-term positive outcomes and psychological well-being for older people."

 Another study that appeared in The American Journal of Public Health demonstrated that seniors aged 50 to 60 who were socially active had slower rates of declining memory.
 “The working hypothesis is that social engagement is what makes you mentally engaged,” Lisa F. Berkman, the study’s senior author, told the New York Times.
 The American Academy of Neurology studied the relationship between dementia, stress, and socialization and found that “people who are socially active and not easily stressed may be less likely to develop dementia”.

 The need for proper nutrition is vital for seniors, but healthy habits can be difficult to maintain when living alone.
 “Approximately 35 percent of elderly people suffer from malnutrition,” said Marie-Jeanne Kergoat, a professor at the Université de Montréal.
 Kergoat and others conducted a study among hospitalized seniors and discovered a correlation between food intake and social interaction: “patients ate more when social interactions were friendly and lively”.